-This weekend, I finally made it to Yosemite for the first time.
-I went with two wonderful friends (Colleen and Tory) and got to attempt outdoor rock climbing for the first time in my adult life.
-Yesterday, we got to climb the lower part of the Nose at El Capitan, focusing on crack climbing.
+This weekend, I finally made it to Yosemite in person.
+I went with two wonderful friends (Colleen and Tory) and got to attempt outdoor rock climbing for the first time since I was barely 15 years old.
+Yesterday, weclimbed the lower part of the Nose at El Capitan, focusing on crack climbing.
 There were other climbers at the site as well.
 Some, like us, were there for a day or two of single pitch routes — that means they were climbing up about 60 feet or so, then descending back down.
 Others were attacking the entire 2900 foot face with huge sacks of food and plans to spend multiple days and nights dangling from the side of the wall.
 They were taking on one of the best and most famous climbs on planet earth.

 I loved all of it.